-December 2013 update: Welcome to those of you visiting via Pinterest, where this tutorial is quite popular!
-I hope you enjoy this craft - which only takes 15 minutes to make! ~Laura
+Welcome to those of you visiting via Pinterest, where this tutorial is VERY popular!
+I hope you enjoy this craft – which takes only 15 minutes to make! ~Laura

-I'm lucky enough to have real pinecones fall into my backyard from the evergreens behind our property.
-I've wanted to make something with these pinecones, and found my inspiration when I saw this photo online at Better Homes & Gardens.
-Naturally, I had to pin it to my Ahhh Christmas! board on Pinterest:
+I’m lucky enough to have real pinecones fall into my backyard from the evergreens behind our property.
+I’ve wanted to make something with these pinecones, and came up with this easy idea.

-Martha Stewart Course Glitter Paint in your choice of colors
+- Martha Stewart Glitter Paint in your choice of colors

 Time elapsed?
 5 minutes!

-2. Paint course glitter paint with a small brush -- which may or may not be an eye makeup brush from a gift set I never used -- dabbing and spreading as you go.
+Paint glitter paint with a small brush — which may or may not be an eye makeup brush from a gift set I never used — dabbing and spreading as you go.
 The colors I used are Garnet (red) and Florentine Gold.
 Let dry.

 Time elapsed?
 5 minutes!

-3. Sit pinecones in (and on top of) each pot, placing each cone so that it is standing upright like a little tree.
+Sit the pinecones in (and on top of) each pot, placing each cone so that it is standing upright like a little tree.

-4. Place them in a special place and enjoy your little forest of Mini Pinecone Tree Pots!
+Arrange your pots and pinecones along a window sill and enjoy your little forest of Mini Pinecone Tree Pots!

 Time elapsed?
 5 minutes, or however long it takes you to be satisfied with your arrangement!